SandhyaNagarajan/CI-CD-Container-based-project/README.md

 # Purpose:

+Continuously integrate and deploy Docker container in Stagging and Production Server.

 Imagine I work in a ecommerce company.
 The website has nginx as front end,postgres as backend and flask app as application server.
 Developers use git and push their code to Github.
 1. By CI/CD, the integration hell is minimised.
     "Integrate early and integrate often" - slogan for CI/CD practice.